Rodolfo Castro Player Props: Pirates vs. Cubs

 Rodolfo Castro At The Plate

-- Castro has had an RBI in 11 games this year (19.6%), including seven multi-RBI outings (12.5%).
+- Castro has an RBI in 11 of 57 games this season, with multiple RBI in seven of them.
 He has also driven in three or more of his team's runs in two contests.

+- In 12 of 57 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.